Yohan460/Automatic-Secure-Token-Granting-Workflow/README.md

 To have a user driven, automatic method of enabling the primary user on a machine with a SecureToken and have FileVault enabled with a method of enabling future accounts

 ## Reasoning
 With the Apple implementation of giving SecureTokens to accounts that do not have them, it requires the user to enter the credentials to the SecureToken enabled administrator account.
 This is obviously something that a system administrator would not want a user to know or do.
-Therefore we need a way of placing the SecureToken enviornment into a known state with the
+Therefore we need a way of placing the SecureToken environment into a known state with the

 ## Step 1 - Disabling the Apple SecureToken Prompt